loiseaujc/QuadProg/paper/paper.md

 where `solution` is a derived-type with the following attributes

-- `solution%x` : Solution of the QP.
+- `solution%x` : Solution of the constrained QP.
 - `solution%y` : Corresponding vector of Lagrange multipliers.
 - `solution%obj` : Minimum of the objective function evaluated at the constrained solution.
 - `solution%success` : Boolean flag determining whether the solver terminated successfully (`solution%success = .true.`) or if the problem is unfeasible (`solution%success = .false.`).